scikit-learn-contrib/scikit-learn-contrib/README.md

 # scikit-learn-contrib

-scikit-learn-contrib is a collection of high-quality scikit-learn compatible projects.
+scikit-learn-contrib is a github organization for gathering high-quality scikit-learn compatible projects.
+Compatibility with scikit-learn means that the projects adhere to the same intuitive interface as scikit-learn and are compatible with grid search, pipelines, etc.

 If you would like to include your own project in scikit-learn-contrib, take a look at the [workflow](https://github.com/scikit-learn-contrib/scikit-learn-contrib/blob/master/workflow.md).